 To illustrate the potential benefit deriving from the combination of the Acoustical Stimulator Adapter and StimTrak, I am going to present a small sample dataset.
 The setup was very similar to the one shown in Figure 1.
 A commonly used experiment control software – yes, I do not write the name on purpose – was playing a 50 ms long, 1000 Hz auditory stimulation in every half second.
 Through the acoustical adapter the signal was fed into StimTrak, which passed it through and, at the same time, generated a trigger.
 The outputs were captured by an actiCHamp in order to take advantage of the high sampling rate – in this case, 100 kHz was used.
 The computer was also sending TTL triggers, while a TriggerBox was mixing the trigger sources.

-The newly designed, digital Press Release makes it possible to show the result as an animated gif.
+The newly designed, digital version of our newsletter makes it possible to show the result as an animated gif.
 Here, I used the well-known – at least I hope it is known – online averaging feature of the BrainVision Recorder.
 The upper right panel displays the same signal, segmented online according to the marker coming from the computer.
 Time 0 is the marker and the waveform is the audio signal.
 In other words, what you can see here is the trial-to-trial variability between the trigger of the experiment control software and the stimulus onset.
 The panel shows 100 ms. As can be taken from the figure, there is a considerable amount of delay and additional jitter from trial to trial (check Figure 3 for the histogram).

 Let me show you another example (Figure 4).
 It’s the same setup, however this time I used a 50 Hz, one cycle long wave as audio signal.
 According to the simplest ERP model – ERPs are perfectly time and phase locked to the event without any jitter –, this could be even a component.
 Let’s see what happens when we start recording.
 Now the upper right panel shows the averages.
 As the average contains an increasing number of segments from frame to frame (see the counter below the signal), the amplitude becomes lower and lower.
 The 50 Hz peak turns into a 30 Hz peak, the amplitude shrinks to half of its original size.
 The time averages of 1000 trials show a delay of 42.51 ms and an amplitude reduction of 53.7% of the first peak (Figures 5 and 6).